 By carefully crafting your personal summary, you can guide the reader’s perception, ensuring they view your experiences and qualifications through the lens you’ve designed.
 This deliberate shaping of narrative is particularly important in the medical field, where differentiating oneself in a sea of highly qualified professionals is crucial.

-My favourite mnemonic for aiding in crafting your Personal Summary is the V.E.G. appeoach.
+My favourite mnemonic for aiding in crafting your Personal Summary is the V.E.G. approach.

 Value in the Personal Summary: